giantswarm/docs/src/content/advanced/upgrades/aws-19-release/index.md

 ### What changes with IRSA?

 During the upgrade, we are removing `KIAM` as a default app in your workload clusters but it is possible to install it optionally.
+If you need to keep using KIAM in v19 clusters, please reach out to your SA.

 Additionally, we are creating a `Cloudfront Domain Alias` (except China) for each cluster which is used as the [OpenID Connect (OIDC) identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) to improve predictability and simplify IAM role creation.